 Do you struggle with the painful symptoms of TMJ disorder?
-Headache, neck pain and tightness with TMJ symptoms it may be difficult to yawn, open your mouth wide, chew, or even receive dental care.
+Headache, neck pain, and tightness with TMJ symptoms may be difficult to yawn, open your mouth wide, chew, or even receive dental care.

 Comprehensive Chiropractic Care for TMJ Disorder

-People who have jaw pain tend to grind their back teeth which causes pain.
-This pain can be either a symptom of the disease itself or a side effect of other treatments and medication such as painkillers or even sleep disorders may cause bruxism or grinding.
+People with jaw pain tend to grind their back teeth which causes pain.
+This pain can be either a symptom of the disease itself or a side effect of other treatments and medication, such as painkillers or even sleep disorders that may cause bruxism or grind.

 If you have persistent pain or tenderness in your jaw or if your jaw won't open or close completely, seek medical attention immediately.
 Your doctor, dentist, and temporomandibular joint specialist can discuss possible causes and treatments for your problems.
 Treatment of TMJ disease is necessary when the mouth doesn't properly open and close when the jaw is being used.

 The bones that interact with the joint are covered with cartilage and separated by small discs that act as shock absorbers that normally keep the joints fluid in motion.
 The motion of the lower jaw is a sliding movement due to the hinge effect of the anatomy of the jaw.

 In some cases, the symptoms of TMJ disease may disappear with treatment, but if symptoms persist, further analysis may be required.